It was 2011 and Lauren Juliff was convinced she was making the greatest mistake of her life.

 Finally, where can our readers find you if they want to follow along on your adventures?

 Obviously my travel blog — Never Ending Footsteps — is the place to be.
-That’s where I share all of my personal life updates and big adventures, along with all of my biggest and best tips for making the most of your travels.
+That’s where I share all of my biggest and best tips for making the most of your travels.

 Images via Lauren Juliff